Academic Misconduct

 Timescale for the consideration of cases

 The procedure sets out a target timescale for the consideration of cases.
 The University will aim to review the issues as speedily as possible.
 However, some cases are more complex than others and an AMO may need time to work with tutors to compile the relevant evidence.
 Should the case be referred to a hearing, timing will depend on the scheduling of the next School or University level hearing.
-Should the consideration of your case exceed the expect that set out in the timeline, the University will seek to keep you informed of any delays.
+Should the consideration of your case exceed the expectation that is set out in the timeline, the University will seek to keep you informed of any delays.

 The case